markusmobius/go-trafilatura/README.md

 - Since Trafilatura is still actively developed, we might need to catch up to the latest Trafilatura version.

 ## Changelog

+### 21 May 2021

+- Port the `comparison.py`.
+At this point all code have been ported.

 ### 20 May 2021